bhargavasomya/Group5-DataViz/docs/index.md

 ***Mathematical formulation***

 Our problem of duplicate detection can be defined mathematically as follows: given two questions q1,q2 find a model that learns the function: f(q1, q2) → 0 or 1 where 0 is non-duplicate and 1 is duplicate.
-Along with detection of duplicacy in the user input question pair, we also want the user to have a better understanding of how our machine learning models can identify the meaning of text rather than just sticking with sementic similarity.

 **Data Analysis:**